-Cumarinics.
-The use of coumarinic anticoagulants is basically restricted to women with prosthetic heart valves or with a history of deep venous thrombosis.
-Their teratogenic effect is expressed as nasal cartilage hypoplasia, optic atrophy, epiphysis punctata (also called "warfarin-induced embryopathy"); thus, they should be replaced by low-molecular-weight heparins.
+The use of anticoagulants is restricted mainly to the women with prosthetic heart valves or a history of deep venous thrombosis.
+The teratogenic effect is expressed as hypoplasia of the nasal cartilage, optic atrophy, epiphysis punctata (also known as warfarin embryopathy).
+Hence, switching to low molecular weight heparins is recommended as soon as the woman starts planning pregnancy.